Intelligent Test Runner Troubleshooting

 Intelligent Test Runner only takes into account the commit history and test code coverage information for the past month.
 Additionally, it does not take into account code coverage information that is generated more than one week after a commit was made.

-There is a limitation when synchronizing a fork through GitHub’s UI which causes all tests to be run for the generated synchronization commit.
+Synchronizing a fork through GitHub’s UI causes all tests to be run for the generated synchronization commit.

 Intelligent Test Runner incorrectly skipped a test